TypQxQ/Klipper_ToolChanger/README.md

     - Or set Time to standby to 0.1 for instant standby and Time to Powerdown to 604800 for a having it powered for a week.
     - Usefull when having sporadic toolchanges in a large print or many toolchanges in a small print.
   - Wait to reach temperature with tolerance.
 Set temperature +/- configurable tolerance.
+* **Global ToolLock parameters** - example purge_on_toolchange can be set to false when aligning tools with TAMV/ZTATP automation.
 * Current Tool is saved and restored at powerdown.
 Default but optional.
-* Input shaper parameters for each tool.
-* Position prior to toolchange can optionaly be saved and restored.
+* Position prior to toolchange can optionaly be saved and restored so the tool returns from where it came.
 * Logging including to file functionality.
 You can keep the console log to a minimum and send debugging information to `ktcc.log` located in the same directory as Klipper logs.
-* Logging including to file functionality.
-You can keep the console log to a minimum and send debugging information to `ktcc.log` located in the same directory as Klipper logs.
+*  **Virtual tools** - A tool can be virtual and have a physical parent, inheriting all nonspecified configuration from parent, parent group and then toolgroup.
+Use case example of an ERCF on a PLA tool,a ERCF on a PETG tool, one tool without virtual tools for abrasive and yet another tool with 3 markers that can switch between 3 markers by rotation.
-# Statistics per print and persistent that look like this:
+# Statistics are saved for total but also per print:
 ```
 ToolChanger Statistics:
 KTCC Statistics: